Click for possible route/stop changes on the day of your tour here.

 6 Stop 6

-Walking through Calhoun Square is like walking through Savannah’s rich past.
-Calhoun Square still retains all of its original structures from the 1850s and 1860s.
-The old Massie School House, built soon after the square was laid out, and the imposing Wesley Monumental United Methodist Church are still nestled in Calhoun Square today.
-Like most parks in Savannah, Calhoun Square has only become lusher with beautiful landscape throughout the years, providing plenty of shade along the brick stone walkways.
+Walking through Taylor Square is like walking through Savannah’s rich past.
+Taylor Square still retains all of its original structures from the 1850s and 1860s.
+The old Massie School House, built soon after the square was laid out, and the imposing Wesley Monumental United Methodist Church are still nestled in Taylor Square today.
+Like most parks in Savannah, Taylor Square has only become lusher with beautiful landscape throughout the years, providing plenty of shade along the brick stone walkways.

 Visitor Information